 Sample Job Posting Layout:

 No one wants to read a job posting that sounds like it was written by a robot.
 The point of your job posting is to attract technicians, so show some personality!
-Avoid using big words that people aren’t going to understand, and make it personable.
+Avoid sounding too corporate-y, and make it personable and unique.

 Use a job title that is going to be easy for technicians to find.
 If you’re hiring for an “Automotive Technician,” then that should be the job title in the job posting.
 Job titles such as, “Hardworking Awesome Technician” are not going to show up in search results because that’s not how the technicians are searching for jobs.